 Having this written plan helps stop misunderstandings and makes sure everyone knows what’s expected and what will be done.

-Just like a map helps you find places, the site structure helps people find things on it.
+Just like a map helps you find places, the site structure or site architecture helps people find things on it.
 This is a big deal in making websites.

 We put all the main pages and smaller pages in the right order in the site structure.